San Diego Self Driving Attorney

 Robert has consistently set the standard for excellence because he always keeps an eye over the horizon as things change.
 Even though fully autonomous vehicles are not yet legal, he has spent considerable time and effort anticipating the personal injury implications.
 There may not be as many human drivers guilty of negligence in the years to come, but manufacturers will certainly be open to legal actions.

-If you would ever like to schedule a free case review with a San Diego self-driving car lawyer, the Hamparyan Injury Lawyers can be reached by phone at 619-550-1355.
+If you would ever like to schedule a free case review with a San Diego self-driving car lawyer, the Hamparyan Personal Injury Lawyers San Diego can be reached by phone at 619-550-1355.
 Of course, the doors are always open for clients that would like to discuss other types of personal injury matters with a licensed attorney.

 I’m with you every step of the way.